charlie0129/booru-scripts/README.md

 As computer nerds and anime/manga art lovers,  everyone wants their favorite images on moebooru to be stored locally, so that we can appreciate them later.
 However, if you just download them to you hard drive, there are no longer tags (a big feature in image boards like moebooru) holding the images together.
 With no tags, you will have a hard time finding related images by tags.
 Also, viewing the large original files is a suboptimal experience, especially for mobile devices.

-Even when you try to use some photo-managing software to organize the images (e.g. use Apple Photos and AppleScript to automate image-tagging), tagging all those images is still a pain in the ass, let alone the experience is still behind *booru for this purpose.
+Even when you try to use some photo-management software to organize the images (e.g. use Apple Photos and AppleScript to automate image-tagging), tagging all those images is still a pain in the ass, let alone the experience is still behind *booru for this purpose.

 Why not self-hosting a [danbooru](https://github.com/danbooru/danbooru) instance and use this script to sync your favorite images on moebooru to your own website!
 You will have the same experience as moebooru websites with all the advantages of self-hosted websites. (since moebooru is a fork from danbooru, they are similar.)